 Time: 7:00-8:00 p.m.
 EST

 We invite you to join us Tuesday, August 28 at 7:00 p.m.
-EST for an online information session and Q&A with Laura Schiavo, Program Head and Assistant Professor for Museum Studies, about our Master of Arts in Museum Studies.
+EST for an online information session and Q&A with Laura Schiavo, Program Head and Associate Professor for Museum Studies, about our Master of Arts in Museum Studies.
 Learn how our Museum Studies program combines traditional academic training with museum practices and practical museum experience in order to prepare students for successful museum careers.
 You'll also have the opportunity to ask us any questions you have about our program and the application process.